Dehydration in dogs: Signs, causes and when to see a vet

 Sadly, dogs can die from dehydration, and it doesn't take very long.
 Dogs might be able to survive for 72 hours with no water, but during this time, their organs will be shutting down, and their chances of recovery will reduce.
 This time period could be even shorter in hot conditions.

 So, how do you know when to visit the vet when your dog might be dehydrated?
-Well, if your dog hasn't drunk any water for a full day, you should definitely speak to a veterinarian.
+Well, if your dog hasn't drunk any water for a full day, you should definitely speak to a vet.

 Dehydration in dogs is very serious, and it can happen very quickly.
 Remember that if your dog is off their food and water, or it’s a hot day, they’re more at risk of dehydration.